Youlgreave swimming: wild swimming with kids in the Peak District

 There are sharp rocks, silt and vegetation at the bottom, but it’s mostly limestone rock.
 This is wild swimming after all!
 My boys wear these sandals from Keen to protect their feet, although I go in bare foot.

 What else is there to do in Youlgreave?

 There as some lovely walking paths that follow alongside the River Bradford.
-Check out our easy Peak District walks post for details of one of our favourite family walks starting in Youlgreave.
+Check out our Alport to Youlgreave walk, which is just 3km and loops either side of the River Bradford.

 Hello!
 'Peak District Kids' is a central resource for parents both visiting and living in the Peak District run by local Mum, Jenny.
 Find out the top things to do, where to go, and up coming events for families in the area.